lupyuen/lupyuen.github.io/src/display3.md

 _What's a "Software Encourage"?_

 Something got Lost in Translation.
-Let's assume it means "Software Trigger".
+Let's assume it means __"Software Triggered"__.